Evaluation up to 2014

 The AFWI has partnered with the Robert Wood Johnson Foundation and the Alliance for Strong Families and Communities on Change in Mind, which is a three-year initiative involving five Alberta sites and ten US sites.
 The goal is to create an American and Albertan cohort of non-governmental, human-serving organizations committed to deepening and applying their knowledge of brain science within their organizations, their communities, and the public sector systems intersecting with their work.
 The Alberta cohort sites are CASA Child, Adolescent, and Family Mental Health and the Boyle McCauley Health Centre in Edmonton and CUPS Health Education Housing, Big Brothers Big Sisters of Calgary and Area, and the Sheldon Kennedy Child Advocacy Centre in Calgary.

 A major system-wide development is the Government of Alberta’s Human Services Contract Alignment Project, which requires potential contractors to fill out a pre-qualification form in which they commit to aligning their services with values outlined in three reports heavily influenced by the AFWI:

 • Prevention and Early Intervention Framework for Children, Youth and Families

 • Child Intervention Practice Framework

 Part of this required alignment includes a commitment to using knowledge about child and brain development in the delivery of their services.
 This is a significant indication of the uptake and integration of the Brain Story knowledge in the human-serving system in Alberta.

-Alberta Health Services (AHS) has captured and analyzed data from the Adverse Childhood Experience (ACEs) Study, and has incorporated that data into its clinical practice to identify, treat, and reduce cumulative mental health risks.
+Alberta Health Services (AHS) has captured and analyzed data from the Adverse Childhood Experience (ACE) Study, and has incorporated that data into its clinical practice to identify, treat, and reduce cumulative mental health risks.
 For more information, download the AHS resource guide on the Child & Adolescent Addiction, Mental Health and Psychiatry Program.